gritzko/ron-cxx/README.md

 engine, also as a library in higher-level languages, using bindings.
 See http://replicated.cc for the protocol spec.

+## Building

+* ensure you have a C++ compiler, make, CMake
+* mkdir build && cd build && cmake .. && make

+SwarmDB depends on rocksdb, gflags, botan-2, snappy, but it downloads and builds them on its own. zlib, libbz2 are taken from the system.

 ## New 2.1 features

 * RON-open two-UUID notation